RedisLabs/redislabs-docs/content/ri/features/how-rdbtools-works.md

 ---
 layout: docs
-title:  How Rdbtools Works
+title:  How RedisInsight Works
-description: How Rdbtools Works
+description: How RedisInsight Works
 date:  2018-03-26 16:49:29 +0530
 category: docs
 permalink: docs/how-rdbtools-works/
 pageTitle: How Memory Analysis Works
-altTag: How RDBTools Works
+altTag: How RedisInsight Works
 ---
 Here's a brief description of what goes on under the hood when you analyze a snapshot:
 When the `analyze-memory` button is clicked, it connects to the redis instance and takes a point-in-time snapshot of the database.